 12 credit hours, inside or outside the Jacobs School of Music.
 Courses must be at 500 level or higher, except that up to 6 credit hours outside the Jacobs School of Music may be at the 300 or 400 levels, with the approval of the director of graduate studies.
-Performance lessons must be at 800 level and may not include lessons on the student's major instrument.
+Cannot include performance lessons for multiple woodwind majors.
 Credits may not be used for major ensemble, capstone courses (e.g., dissertation, document), recitals, proficiency courses, or tool subjects.
 If all credits are taken in a single field outside the student's department, a formal minor must be declared.
 This requires the approval of the offering department.
 A maximum of 9 credits may be taken in a single department unless a minor is declared.

 Tool Subjects

-Bibliography 2 credits

-M539 Introduction to Music Bibliography (2 cr)
+Bibliography 2 credits M539 Introduction to Music Bibliography (2 cr)

 Major Ensemble